Tag Archive for: Historical Fiction

 Rating:

-Spice: 1 Flames
+Romance Rating: 1 Flames

 My Thoughts

-I really enjoyed THE LOST APOTHECARY.
+I really enjoyed The Lost Apothecary.
 I loved that the story was written in three POVs, two from the past and one from present day.
 I thought it was an interesting look at how we interpret past events vs what really happened.

 I liked both the past story and the present day one, but I thought the past one was a bit more interesting.
 I thought the idea of an apothecary dispensing poisons to women that wanted to exact revenge on the men who betrayed them was a really fun concept.
 It made for an interesting mystery.